 Use this information to guide your pricing decisions, and ensure that your prices cover your costs and allow you to break even.

 But don’t solely rely on competitors and market data to drive your pricing decisions.
 Instead, use a pricing strategy that works for you, such as project, value-based, or tiered pricing.
 Also, factor profit goals into your calculations.
-If you need any help, use this handy profit margin calculator.

-5. Choose A Tree Service Business Name and Logo
+5. Choose a Tree Service Business Name and Logo

 Choose a name that’s practical and professional.
-It will be on your quotes, estimates, marketing and uniform, after all.
+It will be on your quotes, estimates, marketing, and uniform, after all.
 Take your time during this process, but don’t agonize over choosing a name as this only becomes an obstacle to starting your business.

 Next, create your logo.
 Your logo should be memorable, recognizable, and easy to replicate on your website, business cards, uniform, and van.
 Logan Tree Experts, for instance, was named after their founders, and their logo embodies all these characteristics.